RutgersCSSystems/memthrottle/README.md

 # memthrottle

-# Script and tools based HP's Quartz simulator to reduce DRAM bandwidth
+# Tools based on HP's Quartz simulator to reduce DRAM bandwidth
 ### More documentation will be added soon.

 #### Note: Throttling using Quartz is only supported in Intel Haswell Architectures